alejunco/mcp-kb/README.md

 #### Option A: Using the npm Package (Recommended)

-If the package is published to npm, this is the easiest way to use it:
+This is the easiest way to use the package.
+The package will be automatically downloaded and run by npx.

 **Step 1: Configure Cursor**